-“Ah.
-Well then…” said Chastel.
-One of his calloused hands darted out and grabbed the Marquis by his collar and the other hand snatched a knife off his belt.
+One of Chastel’s calloused hands grabbed the Marquis by his collar and the other hand snatched a knife off his belt.
 The Marquis had half a second to scream before the blade was against his throat, at which point excessive vocalization became inadvisable.
-Sweat dappled his forehead.
+Sweat dappled the Marquis’ forehead.

 “You can't,” he said, whispering so that his throat did not jump too much and render the point moot.

 “I am soldier of the revolution and you are a condemned man with no friends and precious few resources.
 There will be no questions if I murder you now.
-I may even get a commendation for it.”
+I may even get a commendation.”

 “If you kill me you'll never know what I saw!”